TrGiLong/AR-Match-Replays-for-PUBG/README.md

 More detail about building the map you can see in the `MapFactory` class.

 For getting a replay data I use API endpoints at `https://developer.pubg.com`.
 The data is a sequence of actions.
+Using `SceneKit` I connect the actions from timeline and the nodes in scene.

 Example: Move player 1 to (x,y) -> Player 1 picks a weapon -> Player 1 was killed -> and so on...

 AR Match Replays for PUBG is a third-party application.
 This application is in no way sponsored, endorsed or administered by, or associated with Bluehole, PUBG Corporation or Tencent Games.